WHAT IS A EYE STYE? BASIC KNOWLEDGE

-A Stye is an eye disease in which there is purulent inflammation of hair follicles in the eyelashes, in the located next to them sebaceous gland, or in meibomian glands’ lobule.
-Besides the pain caused, stye spoils the way a person looks.
-No cosmetic product may be able to hide the stye ball, filled with purulent content.
+Eye Stye is an eye disease with purulent inflammation of hair follicles in the eyelashes, which can be in the sebaceous gland, or in meibomian glands’ lobule.
+It can cause not only pain, but also stye spoils a person look.
+Any cosmetic product can’t help to hide stye ball, which is fulled of purulence.

-Stye treatment should be initiated promptly and immediately after the diagnosis is defined.
-This will prevent the risk of infection.
-However, before stye is treated, it is to understand the reasons of its occurrence.
+Stye treatment should be started immediately after the diagnosis is defined.
+It will prevent the risk of infection.
+However, before treatment, the reasons of stye should be identified.
 It will help reduce the risk of recurrence of the disease in the future.

 Causes of eye stye

-In most cases, stye, accompanied by severe pain, occurs under the influence of Staphylococcus bacteria.
-Besides, the disease provokes:
+In most cases, stye is accompanied by strong pain, which is occurred by the influence of Staphylococcus bacteria.
+Besides this, the disease can cause:

 - Low body defenses;

-- Non-following the rules of eyelid hygiene, use of poor quality or outdated cosmetics;
+- Disregard of the rules of eyelid hygiene, use of law quality or outdated cosmetics;

 - Hormonal changes or vitamin deficiency;